 Dear ministry partners,

-If you would like to partner with me financially, please read “Become a Ministry Partner” for details on how to make a deductible or non-deductible gift to help pay for my monthly expenses.
-Although I am using my retirement accounts to pay many of my expenses in Honduras, I still need to raise an additional $450 a month for my expenses.
+That’s all the news for July.
+Remember, if you would like to partner with me financially, read “Become a Ministry Partner” to get the details on how to make a deductible or non-deductible gift to help pay for my monthly expenses.

 May the grace of our Lord Jesus Christ be with you all.
 Amen.